Obama Makes A Last-Ditch Effort For His Signature Health Care Law

 Republican House Speaker Paul Ryan is undeterred, calling the budget resolution "the first step towards relief for Americans struggling under Obamacare."
 In a statement, Ryan said his goal is "to ensure that patients will be in control of their health care and have greater access to quality, affordable coverage."

-President-elect Donald Trump weighed in via Twitter writing, "People must remember that ObamaCare just doesn't work, and it is not affordable."
+President-elect Donald Trump weighed in via Twitter, writing, "People must remember that ObamaCare just doesn't work, and it is not affordable."

 People must remember that ObamaCare just doesn't work, and it is not affordable - 116% increases (Arizona).
 Bill Clinton called it "CRAZY"— Donald J. Trump (@realDonaldTrump) January 3, 2017